AckerlyXu/heima/articles/traffic-manager/traffic-manager-load-balancing-azure.md

 ### Step 1: Create a Traffic Manager profile

-1. In the Azure portal preview, click **New**, and then search the marketplace for "Traffic Manager profile."
+1. In the Azure Portal, click **New**, and then search the marketplace for "Traffic Manager profile."
 2. On the **Create Traffic Manager profile** blade, enter the following basic information:

     * **Name**: Give your Traffic Manager profile a DNS prefix name.